 To help determine if you have sciatica, your sciatica pain specialist will perform a physical exam first to note your back pain history.
 They will ask you about your posture, range of motion, and other observable physical conditions.
 In some cases, you may need an X-ray, MRI, or CT scan to diagnose this spine condition.*

 You could also be recommended for physical therapy, where your physician will develop a stretching and exercise regimen for you.
 This modality can help you improve your posture and take pressure off of the sciatic nerve.
-In some cases, you may need surgery, which will be determined by your sciatica doctor.*
+In some cases, you may need a procedure, which will be determined by your sciatica surgeon.*

 *The effectiveness of diagnosis and treatment will vary by patient and condition.
 New York Spine Institute does not guarantee certain results.